Researchers Around the World Join Forces to Understand COVID-19's Impact on Children and Teens with Cancer

 - Practice social distancing.
 Maintain 6 feet of distance with others when you can and avoid large crowds.

 - Wash your hands often.
-If you can’t wash your hands with soap and water, use an alcohol-based hand sanitizer. · Encourage others to get vaccinated.
-Getting the vaccine is a personal choice.
-But these tips can help you talk to people in your life about the vaccine.
+If you can’t wash your hands with soap and water, use an alcohol-based hand sanitizer.

 You can learn more about COVID-19, including answers to common questions, on Together.